andrewstj/tinyurl/readme.md

 ### Caveats
 - The URL it redirects to is currently hardcoded to path `/r/{encodedPath}` (r is short for redirect), because using base path would then override ability to have other endpoints, such as `POST /urlMapping`
+  - A fix to that would be to have a different URL for creating and for redirecting
 - Used Integer instead of Long for the ID as it can hold up to ~2.15 billion urls, if we need more:
   - We could create more tables that each belong to a base path (`/a/`, `/b/`, etc)
   - We could utilize a compound key on the table where it's the Id and the base path (`a1`, `b1`, etc)